zhenglong1603/tp/docs/UserGuide.md

 1. `START` and `END`must be in the format of `dd-MM-yyyy`
 2. The patient with the given NRIC must exist, otherwise Klinix will show an error message.
+3. Two medicine usage have the same medicine name if they are equal **ignoring case**.
-2. Two medicine usage records from the same patient are overlapped if they have the same name and overlapping duration.
+4. Two medicine usage records from the same patient are overlapped if they have the same name and overlapping duration.
 Klinix will detect such overlapping instances and give an error message when you try to add them.
+5. `START` should be before (or on the same day as) `END`
+6. `START` should not be before the patient's birthday.

-### Clear all medicine usage records: `clearmu`
+### Clearing all medicine usage records: `clearmu`

 Clear all medicine usage records of a patient's medical history.

-Format: `clearmu ic/NRIC`
+Format 1: `clearmu ic/NRIC`

+* Deletes all medicine usages from the person with the specified `NRIC`.
+* The `NRIC` must be valid.

 Examples: `clearmu ic/S1234567A`

+Format 2: `clearmu INDEX`

+* Deletes all medicine usages from the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, ...

+Examples: `clearmu 3`

+**Note:** You can use whichever format you find convenient, but not both at the same time.
+Otherwise, Klinix will give an error.

 **Warning:**

 1. The patient with the given NRIC must exist, otherwise Klinix will show an error message.

-### Delete medicine usage records: `deletemu`
+### Deleting medicine usage records: `deletemu`

 Delete a particular medicine usage record of a patient's medical history.

 Format: `deletemu INDEX ic/NRIC`

 Parameters:
-- `INDEX`: The index of the medicine usage record in the displayed list.
-It must be a positive integer.
+- `INDEX`: The index of the medicine usage record in the displayed medicine usage list.
+It **must be a positive integer**.
 - `NRIC`: The NRIC of the patient.
 It must be a valid NRIC number.

+**Note:** The medicine usage record list could be viewed by navigating to the person with the specified NRIC, and clicking on their displayed card to view patient details

 Examples:
 * `deletemu 2 ic/S1234567A`

+### Finding medicine usages by medicine names: `findmu`

+Finds patient whose medicine usages contain the specified medicine name(s).

+Format: `findmu KEYWORDS [MORE_KEYWORDS]`

+Examples: `findmu Paracetamol Amoxicillin`

 ### Add appointment: `addappt`